rishavjha62/my-notes/inbox/2025-06-01_docker-course.md

 ```

 - Mount namespaces :
-  A directory of drive could be mounted(superimposed) on another directory.
+  A directory or drive could be mounted(superimposed) on another directory.

 ```bash
 # to mount a directory on another